 Collections help with monitoring end-to-end workflows or help with executing same tests/monitors on several environments.

 A Collection is an ordered list of monitors/tests that are executed sequentially to verify an end-to-end workflow or scenario.
-An collection can be composed of both browser based Synthetic tests or API monitors to complete the verification of your use case.
+An collection can be composed of both Browser Tests or API monitors to complete the verification of your use case.

 Steps in a collection can also be executed with an optional delay of upto 1 hour to simulate a real-world scenario or provide time for execution of your workflow on your system before assertions.